 Check up on your audience to identify important details you’ll need in your presentation.

 These can include age, gender, number, educational background, group affiliation, nationality, and culture.
-They let you determine your approach’s formality and technicality.
+These factors let you determine your approach’s formality and technicality.

 You can determine a lot of things from simply checking up on your audience.
 Finding out audience size also lets you decide how intimate you should be with your presentation.